 Brett Ross, formerly an assistant coach at Wake Forest, was named the head coach of the Georgia State men's tennis program in June 2014.

-An Atlanta native, Ross demonstrated strong coaching and recruiting skills in his five-year stint at Wake Forest, helping the Demon Deacons to four NCAA team tournament berths, including top-30 national rankings the last two years.
+An Atlanta native, Ross demonstrated strong coaching and recruiting skills in his five-year stint at Wake Forest, helping the Demon Deacons to four NCAA team tournament berths, including top-30 national rankings his last two years with the program.

 In 2013, Ross helped lead a stunning turnaround as a Demon Deacon squad that had finished in 10th place in the Atlantic Coast Conference the previous year improved to third place in one of the nation's toughest conferences and earned a final No. 19 ranking by the Intercollegiate Tennis Association.
 Wake Forest followed that success with another NCAA appearance in 2014, including a first-round victory in the NCAA regional, and a No. 30 ranking.